ZX-xun/filebridge/README.md

 - Your work computer doesn't allow AI installation, but you want to use your personal computer's AI to process its files

 **In short:** Let the computer with AI operate files on the computer without AI.

+**Cross-platform support:** Windows can control Linux, Linux can control Windows, as long as they're on the same network.

 **What it can do:**
 - 📖 Let AI read files on a remote computer (code, logs, documents, etc.)